ooni/probe-cli/docs/design/dd-003-step-by-step.md

 correctness and reduces the amount of magic required to understand OONI.
 Also, if we are using basic primitives, it is less likely that we will have to refactor often.
-Finally, if we are generating observations step-by-step, in most cases we don't need a "flat" data format and we can directly produce the OONI data format, thus cutting the "flat" data format layer entirely (which is quite complex).
+Finally, if we are generating observations step-by-step, in most cases, we don't need a "flat" data format, and we can directly produce the OONI data format, thus cutting the "flat" data format layer entirely (which is quite complex).

 ### 2022-06-11 - Review: Mehul

-We discussed the proposal that ended up in the "step-by-step refactoring proposal" section.
-Hiding the context behind an API seems cleaner and more robust in terms of refactoring.
-An API that reads the whole body and returns it as part of the round trip seems fine, but there\'s a weak preference for sticking exactly to the model employed by the stdlib.
+We discussed the proposal in the "step-by-step refactoring proposal" section.
+Hiding the context behind an API seems cleaner and more robust to refactoring.
+An API that reads the whole body and returns it as part of the round trip seems fine, but there's a weak preference for sticking to the model employed by the stdlib.

 ### 2022-06-11 - Status change